grtcdr/startpages/startpage_1/README.md

 __Main features:__
 - Search engine selection
-- Add your favorite websites to the lists for quick access
+- Quick access to your favorite websites
 - Time-based greeting

 _Big thanks to u/Teiem1 from reddit for refactoring the script.js of this startpage!_